 Imagine watching your favorite Korean drama on a small screen, where you have to squint your eyes so you can read the small subs below the screen.
 Hard, isn't it?

 A huge screen lets you enjoy streaming and better social media interaction.
 Anything above 5.5 inches should be your target size when you're planning to play online games or watch the next episode of your anime series on Netflix.
+You can go for something bigger, just know that this might be at the expense of portability especially if you always put your phone in your pocket or purse.

 Smartphones currently have three types of display: AMOLED, IPS LCD, and LCD.
 By far, AMOLED (active-matrix organic light-emitting diode) is the best type of display that you can get.
 In the case of Samsung smartphones, their flagship phones use a Super AMOLED display.
 It provides the best viewing angle, highest brightness and produces the best color contrast, among others.